Keke Palmer: Other ventures

 Palmer hosts her own podcast, Baby, This is Keke Palmer.
-Her biography I Don’t Belong to You: Quiet the Noise and Find Your Voice was published on January 31, 2017.
-On August 5, 2024, Palmer announced her second book Master of Me: The Secret to Controlling Your Narrative, which was released on November 19, 2024.
+Her biography I Don't Belong to You: Quiet the Noise and Find Your Voice was published on January 31, 2017.
+In November 2024, Palmer released her second book Master of Me: The Secret to Controlling Your Narrative.
+The book debuted at number thirteen on the Publishers Weekly Bestseller List, selling 9,163 units in its first week.

 Palmer works with the Boys' and Girls' Clubs of the American charity Cool To Be Smart program, speaking to children about the importance of learning.
 She is also a supporter of Urban Farming and the Girl Scouts.
 She has worked with the YWCA and Saving Our Daughters.
 As of 2010, Palmer has been a representative for the Saving Our Daughters project, an anti-bullying campaign.
 She is a supporter of the Black Lives Matter movement.
 In 2020, she marched in Hollywood, California, as part of the George Floyd protests.
 That same year, she addressed the movement during her opening monologue at the 2020 MTV Video Music Awards.

 Palmer was included in Times 100 Next list in November 2019, which "spotlights 100 rising stars who are shaping the future of business, entertainment, sports, politics, science, health and more."

-Palmer recently launched a digital entertainment content platform, titled KeyTV Network.
+In 2022, Palmer launched a digital entertainment content platform, titled KeyTV Network.
+In 2026, Palmer began serving as a mentor for UCLA students studying in the School of Theater, Film and Television as part of their "Artist-In-Residence" program.
+Palmer's KeyTV distributes three student projects annually.

 Artistry

-Palmer's first studio album, So Uncool, was heavily influenced by contemporary R&B, being described as "bright, bouncy, and melodic enough to appeal to teens and pre-teens.
-Fans of dancey teen pop will want to give this auspicious debut a listen".
-Palmer was influenced by American R&B singers Ciara, Janet Jackson, Michael Jackson, Mariah Carey, Aaliyah, Brandy, Beyoncé, Mary J. Blige, Whitney Houston, and SZA as well as girl group TLC.
-Among her urban influences, Palmer also cites pop artists Gwen Stefani, Avril Lavigne, and Lady Gaga.
+Palmer's first studio album, So Uncool, was heavily influenced by contemporary R&B, and was described by the album's producers as "bright, bouncy, and melodic enough to appeal to teens and pre-teens.
+Fans of dancey teen pop will want to give this auspicious debut a listen."
+Palmer was influenced by American R&B singers Ciara, Janet Jackson, Michael Jackson, Mariah Carey, Aaliyah, Brandy, Mary J. Blige, and Whitney Houston as well as girl group TLC.
+Among her R&B influences, Palmer also cites pop artists Gwen Stefani, Selena, and Avril Lavigne.

 Personal life

 Health

-Palmer has amblyopia, and has dealt with polycystic ovary syndrome for much of her life.
+Palmer has amblyopia, and has dealt with polyendocrine metabolic ovarian syndrome for much of her life.
 She has also struggled with anxiety and depression.